 Overview of Kanwar Yatra

 Kanwar Yatra is an annual pilgrimage undertaken by millions of devotees of Lord Shiva, primarily in India.
 The pilgrims, known as Kanwariyas, travel on foot to collect holy water from the River Ganges and carry it back to their local Shiva temples.
-This journey usually occurs during the Hindu month of Shravan (July-August) and spans several days, depending on the distance.
+This journey typically takes place during the Hindu month of Shravan (July-August) and lasts several days, depending on the distance.
 The Yatra is marked by immense faith, dedication, and communal harmony as participants walk long distances, often barefoot, chanting devotional songs and hymns.
-It is one of the largest religious gatherings in India, symbolizing devotion and spiritual fervor.
+It is one of the largest religious gatherings in India, symbolising devotion and spiritual fervour.

 Significance in Hindu Culture